 As a Swedish resident trading entity, we are subject to Swedish corporate taxation.
-As of April 30, 2016, we had cumulative carry forward tax losses of SEK 723.23 million, as of April 30, 2015, we had cumulative carry forward tax losses of SEK 521.39 million and as of April 30, 2014 we had cumulative carry forward tax losses of SEK 404.26 million.
+As of April 30, 2017, we had cumulative carry forward tax losses of SEK 878.34 million, as of April 30, 2016, we had cumulative carry forward tax losses of SEK 720.58 million and as of April 30, 2015 we had cumulative carry forward tax losses of SEK 518.74 million.
+Due to a decision by the Swedish tax authority in the financial year, the carry forward tax losses for previous years 2016 and 2015 have been decreased by SEK 2.65 million for each year respectively.
 These losses are available to carry forward and offset against future operating profits, unlimited in time.
 If, however, there are unexpected adverse changes to the Swedish tax law, our business, results of operations and financial condition may be adversely affected.